decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 author: Ittai Abraham and Gilad Stern
 ---

-In this post, we study non-uniform agreement and weak validity under [synchronous networks](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with general omission failures, where faulty parties may lose both incoming and outgoing messages.
+In this post, we study non-uniform agreement and weak validity under [synchronous networks](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with general omission failures, where faulty parties may lose some or all incoming and outgoing messages.

-In this model, agreement concerns only non-faulty parties.
+In this model, agreement, concerns only non-faulty parties.
 Omission-faulty parties may disagree, and validity is weak: the output must equal some party’s input.
 We present a protocol for $f < n$ omission faults that runs in $\min\{f+1,n-1\}$ rounds.
 We then show that both non-uniformity and weak validity are necessary for $f < n$.